 This national competition for UK* secondary schools pits teams of students in Years 7 to 11 (England & Wales nomenclature, Scotland P7-S4) against each other in a timed automated challenge across two rounds each of which can be sat at any point in a nominated working fortnight under local team supervision / invigilation.
 Local teacher expertise is not required, merely careful supervision.

 THE SECOND ROUND IS FOR THREES WITH A MAXIMUM OF TWO Y10-11 STUDENTS ALLOWED PER TEAM.
-STUDENTS SIT TOGETHER ON UP TO THREE COMPUTERS WITH UP TO THREE DIFFERENT HACKERRANK LOGINS PER TEAM.
-STUDENTS MUST BE IN YEARS 7-11 (UK – AS DETERMINED BY THEIR AGE).
-IN ROUND 2 A MAXIMUM OF TWO Y10-11 STUDENTS ARE ALLOWED.**
+STUDENTS SIT TOGETHER ON UP TO THREE COMPUTERS WITH UP TO THREE DIFFERENT LOGINS PER TEAM.
+ALL STUDENTS MUST BE IN YEARS 7-11 (SCOTLAND P7-S4) OR FOR INTERNATIONAL SCHOOLS PLEASE USE THEIR AGE ON 1ST SEPTEMBER WITH Y10 = AGE 14 AND Y11 = AGE 15.

 All questions will receive one or more lines of input and produce one or more lines of output.
 Each submission will be subjected to automated tests to determine the points awarded.
 Code submissions must complete within 4 seconds of processing time for each test and memory available to each submission is also limited which may be relevant to some later problems.

 Some sample level questions are available on the practice page.